Late FG gives Giants, Daboll 23-21 victory over Patriots

 Working against New England’s second-team defense, the Giants moved the ball well on the opening drive of the game, moving all the way to the 6 before settling for Gano’s 25-yard field goal.

 First, Hoyer connected with Wilkerson on a 33-yard pass to get the Patriots into the red zone.
-Six plays later, Hoyer found Thornton for a touchdown from 2 yards out.
+Six plays later, Hoyer found Thornton for a touchdown fropm 2 yards out.

 The Giants answered just before halftime via a 7-yard TD pass from backup Tyrod Taylor to receiver Richie James.